Supporting learning for life and for all.

-Forty years or so ago very few had heard of CPD (Continuing Professional Development).
-It was back in the early 80’s that some professional bodies, for example the Chartered Accountants Institute, Law Society and the RICS, imposed an obligation on their qualified members to carry out formal post-qualification study.
+Forty years or so ago very few people had heard of CPD (Continuing Professional Development).
+In the early 80’s, some professional bodies – for example the Institute of Chartered Accountants, The Law Society and the RICS – imposed an obligation on their qualified members to carry out formal post-qualification study.
 Failure to comply could lead to expulsion.

 At that time there were very few opportunities for busy professionals to continue their learning.
 So, there was a clear mismatch between obligations imposed on members by professional bodies and the ability for members to comply.

 This was the reason for Jonathan Harris founding an educational charitable trust, known as the Harris Foundation for Lifelong Learning (originally called the Continuing Professional Development Foundation), which he did so in 1981.
 It provided lectures, seminars and learning opportunities for busy professionals – at a low cost but of high quality.

 Known as the Continuing Professional Development Foundation Lecture Programme it proved extremely successful.
 Today, thousands attend the lectures or watch them online.

-The Harris Foundation for Lifelong Learning, in turn, evolved to support learning and education amongst members of the wider society.
+The Harris Foundation for Lifelong Learning, in turn, has evolved to support learning and education amongst members of the wider society.